open-edge-insights/video-analytics/README.md

         $ ln -sf DataAnalytics/VideoAnalytics/.dockerignore ../.dockerignore
         $ docker-compose up --build ia_video_analytics
         ```
-    2. Update EIS VideoAnalytics keys(classifier) in `etcd` using UI's
+    2. For any updates to EIS VideoAnalytics config key in `etcd` using UI's
-       like `EtcdKeeper` or programmatically and see if it picks it up
-       automatically without any container restarts.

-       **NOTE**: The dynamic config update is still WIP.
+       like `EtcdKeeper` or programmatically, the container restarts to pick the
+       new changes.